Agrigento: Gymnasium

 SUMMARY

-The project, planned for five years (2019–2024), aims at investigating the gymnasium and a bath building that are both located in the center of the ancient city of Agrigento.
-While the temples and sanctuaries of Agrigento have long attracted interest in research, the city has only recently come into focus thanks to an impressive program launched by the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento (see e.g. Caliò et al. 2017; Caminneci – Parello 2019; Caminneci et al. 2015, 2016, 2017, 2018a, 2018b, 2019a, 2019b, 2020).
-The FU project contributes to this new program and to gaining a deeper knowledge of the ancient city of Agrigento.
-It is carried out under direction of Monika Trümper in cooperation with the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento.
+This is a project has been initiated in 2019, under the direction of Monika Trümper and Thomas Lappi in cooperation with the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento, the British School at Rome, and the Politecnico di Bari.
+It aims at investigating the gymnasium and a bath building that are both located in the center of the large ancient city.
+While the temples and sanctuaries of Agrigento have long attracted research interest, the city has only recently come into focus thanks to an impressive program launched by the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento (see e.g. Caliò et al. 2017; Caminneci – Parello 2019; Caminneci et al. 2015, 2016, 2017, 2018a, 2018b, 2019a, 2019b, 2020).
+Our project contributes to this new program and to a better understanding of the ancient city of Agrigento.

 STATE OF RESEARCH

-The facts that few gymnasia/palaestra have been securely identified in the archaeological record of Sicily and other regions of the western Mediterranean and that none of them includes a race-track complex underline the importance of the complex in Agrigento (Trümper 2018, 2020b).
+The fact that few gymnasia/palaestrae have been securely identified in the archaeological record of Sicily and other regions of the western Mediterranean and that none of them includes a race-track complex underlines the importance of the complex in Agrigento (Trümper 2018, 2020b).
 Therefore, it seems particularly worthwhile and important to further explore this building and to answer the above-mentioned questions.

 Closely related to the gymnasium, which commonly served for the athletic and intellectual training of male citizens and the grooming and training of the body, are bath buildings, particularly in the Imperial period when lavish baths and gymnasia were even merged (Trümper 2015, 2019).
-A small bath building dating to the late antique period has recently been identified and excavated by the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento in the Quartiere ellenistico-romano (Caminneci – Parello 2019).
+A small bath building dating to the late antique period has recently been identified and excavated by the Parco Archeologico e Paesaggistico della Valle dei Templi di Agrigento in the Quartiere ellenistico-romano.
 Traces of another small bath building have been identified in a yet unexplored olive grove to the north of the Tempio ellenistico-romano.
-Two apses, traces of pools and a channel suggest that this was a bath building.
+Two apses, traces of pools, and a channel suggest that this was a bath building.
 The size and wall technique speak for a late date, comparable to that of the bath building in the Quartiere ellenistico-romano.
-The building requires further research in order to better assess its size, design, date and urban context.
+The building requires further research to better assess its size, design, date, and urban context.

 TEAM